vertcoin-project/VertDocs/docs/Wallets/Core-Wallet.md

-### Windows
+### Github Download

-To install the Vertcoin Core wallet in Windows, navigate to the Vertcoin Core repository [Releases Page](https://github.com/vertcoin/vertcoin/releases) on GitHub and download the Windows binary file for the latest release.
-Both 64bit and 32 bit version are available.
+To install the Vertcoin Core wallet, navigate to the Vertcoin Core repository [Releases Page](https://github.com/vertcoin/vertcoin/releases) on GitHub and download the binary file for the latest release.
+Windows, Linux and OSX versions are availiable.